openvinotoolkit/datumaro/site/content/en/docs/formats/kitti.md

 ## Examples

 Datumaro supports filtering, transformation, merging etc. for all formats and for the KITTI format in particular.
-Follow
-[user manual](/docs/user-manual/)
-to get more information about these operations.
+Follow the [user manual](/docs/user-manual/) to get more information about these operations.

-There are few examples of using Datumaro operations to solve particular problems with KITTI dataset:
+There are several examples of using Datumaro operations to solve particular problems with KITTI dataset:

 ### Example 1.
 How to load an original KITTI dataset and convert to Cityscapes